 The Tri-Colored lakes of Kelimutu were not discovered until 1915 and the last official eruption was in 1968.
 However water in the lakes was boiling for several days back in 2005 and again 2013.
 As geologists worry that the next eruption could destroy the tri-colored lakes, research there is ongoing.

-Given everything, I recommend visiting sooner rather than later.
-And staying one night nearby so that you can catch the sunrise from Kelimutu.
+Given the above information, I recommend visiting sooner rather than later.
+And staying at least one night nearby so that you can catch the sunrise from Kelimutu.

 Like what you’re reading?
 More Offbeat Travel Guides

 Far from everything, in Sulawesi

 The funeral ceremonies of the Toraja people are certainly not off the beaten path anymore — they’ve been covered by journalists, photographers, researchers, bloggers and cultural preservationists before.
 Many, many times before.
 However no list of unique and offbeat activities in Indonesia would be complete without mentioning them.